m3cinc/m3cinc.github.io/Pollution/Pollution.md

 ```
 yhat.config follows but is not rendered to keep the apikey private... and function is not redeployed

-Only invoke yhat.deploy when changing the model, so we will nott re-deploy now.
+Only invoke yhat.deploy when changing the model, so we will not re-deploy now.

 ```r
 yhat.deploy("screener")
 ```
-However, since the function has been deployed previously, we can call yhat.predict.It returns the expected output illustrated in the screner function.
+However, since the function has been deployed previously, we can call yhat.predict.
+It returns the expected output illustrated in the screner function.

 ```r
 data <-c("lon"=-86.70649,"lat"= 32.4302)